chavewain/mastermind/README.md

 ## About The Code

-This is an test project to complete the evaluation for the the position of PHP / Lavaver Developer, Thanks to Alberto Mijares for the opportunity
+This is an test project to complete the evaluation for the the position of PHP / Lavaver Developer, Thanks to Alberto Mijares for the opportunity.

+The mastermind accept query string params as show below mastermind/?data=1,2,3,4 for win

 ## About Laravel